 Where charitable organizations carry out public fundraising through the internet, they shall publish information on the fundraising on the civil affairs department under the State Council's uniform or designated charity information platform, and may concurrently publish fundraising information on their own website

-Article 24: Initiation of public fundraising shall formulate fundraising plans.
+Article 24: Fundraising plans shall be formulated to carry out public fundraising.
 Fundraising plans include information such as the purpose of fundraising, the starting and ending time, geographical regions, the names and business addresses of the responsible personnel, the methods of accepting donations, bank accounts, beneficiaries, the purposes of the funds and materials raised, the cost of fundraising, and the the disposition of residual assets.

 Fundraising plans shall be reported for recording to the civil affairs departments where charitable organizations are registered before fundraising activities are carried out.

 Article 25: In conducting public fundraising, information such as the name of the fundraising organization, the public fundraising credentials certificate, the fundraising plan, contact information, and methods of inquiring about fundraising information, shall be prominently displayed at the sites of fundraising activities or on fundraising media.

 Article 26: Organizations or individuals not possessing public fundraising credentials may cooperate with charitable organizations that possess credentials for public fundraising to conduct public fundraising when based on a charitable purpose; and that charitable organization will carry out the public fundraising and manage the assets raised through public fundraising.

 Article 27: Radio, television, and press, as well as network service providers and telecom operators, shall verify the registration certificates and the public fundraising qualification certificates of the charitable organizations that utilize their platforms to conduct public fundraising.